AI-Planning/macq/CONTRIBUTING.md

 so you can identify what specifically still needs testing.

 ### Generating Docs

-To generate the HTML documentation, run `pdoc --html macq --config latex_math=True`.
+To generate the HTML documentation, run `pdoc macq --math`.

-During development, you can run a local HTTP server to reference/see live changes to the documentation: `pdoc --http : macq --config latex_math=True`.

-*Note: `--config latex_math=True` is required to properly render the latex found in many extraction techniques' documentation.*